Twin Cities, Gemini

 But then, Cadence’s mother passed.
 Just like that.
 In her sleep.
 They didn’t have enough money to hire doctors to figure out why.
 They didn’t have enough money for a funeral.
 And so, Cadence was left standing in front of her mother’s unmarked grave wondering exactly what had happened.
 There were no answers.
 There never were.

 Cadence spent the following weeks curled up on their mattress in her mother’s spot.
 She’d burrowed into her mother’s blankets, breathed in her scents, and imagined that her mother was still there lying beside her.
 Cadence had even used her conducting rings to bring the illusion to life once.
-It was momentary comfort.
+It was a momentary comfort.

 The desperation in his voice had been pitiful—so pitiful that several nights later, Cadence found herself wearing her mother’s conducting rings and standing in front of their chipped bathroom mirror.
 Snapping her fingers, she’d watched with joy, disgust, relief, horror as her deceased mother’s form shimmered over her own.